 The time has come: your diploma has been recognized and, if necessary, you have a BIG registration.
 You are then authorized to work in your profession in the Netherlands.

 The I Care public campaign shows how diverse the healthcare sector is.
 The campaign is intended to make people enthusiastic about a job in healthcare and welfare.
 For example, as a caregiver, activity supervisor, laboratory technician or IT professional.
-The campaign website also contains more than 600 stories by employees in healthcare and welfare.
+The campaign website also contains more than 600 stories by workers in healthcare and welfare.
 You will also find information about education and professions.
 You will also find vacancies there and you can request free personal career advice.

 You can find information about the labor market in healthcare on the website of the Central Bureau of Statistics (CBS).
 Statistics Netherlands also collects figures on the healthcare and welfare labor market.
 In the dashboard on the healthcare and welfare labor market you will find figures of the most recent figures and developments on the labor market within healthcare and welfare, at national level, per region and per sector.